roytang/blog/content/notes/2014/12/543390595536785408/index.md

   url: https://twitter.com/roytang/statuses/543390595536785408/
 ---

-RT [@GailSimone](https://twitter.com/GailSimone/): She would put a doily on the Infinity Gauntlet.
+She would put a doily on the Infinity Gauntlet.

 AUNT MAY OF SHIELD.